By Tyler Plack

 Once you’ve found a smaller home you like, you can make your down payment.
 Most standard reverse mortgages require you to have at least 50% equity in your home, so most reverse mortgages for purchase require a 50% down payment.

-Step 4: Finance the Rest With a Reverse Mortgage
+Step 4: Finance the Rest with a Reverse Mortgage

 Technically, this step is part of the same transaction.
 You take out a reverse mortgage against your equity in the home (your down payment) and use it to pay for the rest of the home.
 If you have remaining sale proceeds from your previous home, you can put them toward your retirement income.